youzan/vant/src/stepper/README.md

 ### Intro

-The stepper consists of an increase button, a decrease button and an input box, which are used to input or adjust numbers within a certain range.
+The stepper component consists of an increase button, a decrease button and an input box, which are used to input and adjust numbers within a certain range.

 ### Install